 Now, use your pencil and draw some rivers and lakes on your map.

 At this point, you are looking at a very simplistic land.
 You have given your world a little bit of a shape; you have decided where the land and waters are and dropped a few mountains, lakes, and rivers.
 We won’t add any vegetation yet; we’ll discuss this in the Flora and Fauna chapter.

 The easiest way is to call it ‘North, South, East and West,’ because it makes sense and because their name doesn’t really affect your plot, in most cases.
-But if you want to invent new names for the directions, make sure you make it very clear and mark them on the map.
+But if you want to invent new names for the directions—such as when you create a new language for your story—make sure you make them very clear and mark them on the map.
 If somebody is walking towards “Sunrise” or the “Boundaries of the Gods,” where is that on the map?
 Is it up, down, left, or right?
 You need to define the system that allows people to know if they are holding the map upside down and understanding where somebody is heading.